Classification of images in video frames

 featurize_images

 function.
-It splits the list of images into 'chunks' of 32 each, scales the images down to 224×224 pixels, and converts them to a four-dimensional tensor for uploading to the Keras model.
-Next, the function calculates their properties and returns them in a NumPy array. - Use the function to calculate binary properties (
+It splits the list of images into chunks of 32 images each, scales the images down to 224×224 pixels, and converts them to a four-dimensional tensor to feed to the Keras model.
+Next, the function calculates their features and returns them as a NumPy array. - Use the function to calculate binary features (

 1